in28minutes/SpringBootForBeginners/Step03.md

 - First installment of revealing how magic happens with Spring Boot.
 As a Spring Boot developer, you need to understand what's happening beneath the hood of Spring Boot!
 - spring-boot-starter-web : starter for building applications with Spring MVC.
 Tomcat is default embedded container.
 - We already added this starter in the first step!
 Now we will explore the features it provides
+- We will enable logging in DEBUG mode to understand further

 ##spring-boot-starter-web
 - Spring Boot Starter Web brings all dependencies needed to build normal and RESTful web applications.
 Look at the dependency tree.